-High Dynamic Range electronics or HDR-electronics includes circuits for processing analog signals with a dynamic range beyond the range of ADC -converters at RF-frequencies.
-With HDR-front-ends we can receive weak RF-signals as low as nano-Volts, and generate real RF-power, in the same time-slot, in the same frequency-range, and on the same antenna.
+High Dynamic Range – or HDR-electronics includes circuits for processing analog signals with a dynamic range far beyond the range of ADC -converters at RF-frequencies.
+With HDR- frontends we can receive weak RF-signals as low as nano-Volts and generate Watts of real RF-power on the same antenna, in the same time-slot, in the same frequency-range.

-Examples are: long-range RFID-readers, single-antenna EAS-detectionsystems, deactivators and inductive metal position-sensors.
-Dynamic range is 140 dB or more, which in theory can be handled only by a high-speed ADC of 24 bits resolution.
+Examples are: long-range RFID-readers, single-antenna EAS-detectionsystems, MRI-scanners and inductive metal position-sensors.
+Dynamic range is 140 dB or more, which can be handled only by a high-speed ADC of 24 bits resolution.

-In HDR-electronics, part of the signal-processing where high bandwidth and resolution are required, is done with pure analog components.
-Ultra-low signal events are finally limited by thermal noise, which can be reduced with impedance-level.
+In HDR-electronics, The first stage of the signal-processing where high bandwidth and resolution are required, is done with pure analog components, like amplifiers, mixers and filters.
+Ultra-low signal events are only limited by thermal noise, without interference of the power-signals.

 The power-electronics involved (supplies, transmitters, generators) should be very clean, with low amplitude- and low phase-noise.
-This is an extra challenge not found in the designs of many NFC-frontends.
+Many short-range NFC-frontends can be upgraded to long-range RFID by eliminating these noise-sources.